tristanHessell/mess-around/README.md

 - Cypress just works out the box.
 - The limitation of only working in Chrome is something I can handle for now.
 - I played around with using full mounting & enzyme [this](<https://www.ebayinc.com/stories/blogs/tech/integration-testing-with-react-and-enzyme/>), but I found that there was too many work arounds/hacks to make the tests work.
-  - These tests would ideally be the same as cypress tests, except significantly faster.
+  - These tests would ideally be the same as Cypress tests, except significantly faster.

-## Why are you using cypress run in headed mode? (with `--headed`) flag
+## Why are you using Cypress run in headed mode? (with `--headed`) flag

 - Tests were passing when running in chrome (via `open` cli command), but failing with the run command.
 - I continued to use electron for the `run` tests as it comes baked into cypress.
 - See [this](<https://github.com/cypress-io/cypress/issues/1011>)

+## Why are you using `fetch-mock` and not `cy.server()` in the Cypress tests?

+- `cy.server()` does not deal with fetch - only `XMLHttpRequest`'s.
+- Although there are work arounds, using `fetch-mock` seemed the most reasonable.

+## `page.js` in the Cypress tests?

+- Short for PageObject, this contains abstractions for getting/fiddling with the specifics of the test area at hand.
+- This is a common pattern for tests that interact with UI, its basis coming from [this](<https://martinfowler.com/bliki/PageObject.html>).

 ## TODO

-Write cypress tests that don't suck

-- Implement the pageObject model [this](<https://martinfowler.com/bliki/PageObject.html>)
-  - Structure test directory around this too
-- Figure out better solution for accessing selectors from a collection
-- Include tests that are actually end-to-end (rather than using just fetch-mock)
-  - do this after actual accounts are featured

-Write image based snapshot testing

-- Add some actual tests
+Add pact for contract testing

+---

 Write actual REST